This page explains:

 Mental health and wellbeing surcharge

-The mental health and wellbeing surcharge will commence from 1 January 2022.
+The mental health and wellbeing surcharge commenced from 1 January 2022.
 You must pay the surcharge if you pay Victorian taxable wages and your Australian wages exceed the first annual threshold of $10 million, with a first monthly threshold of $833,333.